-The dimensions on layer DL_GEN are displayed in color 25, which you selected for frozen layers.
+The dimensions on the DL\GEN layer are in color 25, which you selected for frozen layers.

-Tip: When no tool is active, you can also open the Layer dialog box by double-clicking with the right mouse button in the workspace.
+Tip: When no tool is active, you can also open the Layer dialog box by double-clicking the right mouse button in the workspace.

-You can also use the Select, Set Layers tool on the Format menu to turn layers off.
+You can also show and hide layers by selecting the Select, Set Layers tool on the shortcut menu of a viewport.
 The shortcut menu of the Select Layer/Visibility tab provides the options you require.

-To set the frozen layer to modifiable again, use the right mouse button to click any frozen dimension line, select Modify Layer Status on the shortcut menu and click Modifiable.
+To set the frozen layer to modifiable again, right-click any frozen dimension line, select Modify Layer Status on the shortcut menu and click Modifiable.